HumanCellAtlas/skylab-analysis/tools/npz2rds/README.md

 ## Requirements

+You need the following R packages installed: 'optparse'

 The utility has been tested with the following:

 R >= 3.5.1
 python >= 3.6.2
 numpy >= 1.15.4

-It probably works with much earlier versions
+It probably works with much earlier versions.

+On a mac you need the following for the test suite to work:

+``
+brew install md5sha1sum
+``

 # Example Usage
 ``